berkeley-biosense/indra-recording-suite/README.md

 Data is a JSON string.
 It contains everything, including the first 3 fields.

-If you're working with this data, you can query/select the data you want using the first three fields; then, take the data field and, in python, use [json.loads()](https://docs.python.org/2/library/json.html) to convert it to a python object and explore all the secrets it holds.
+When processing this data, you can query/select the data you want using the first three fields; then, take the data field and, in python, use [json.loads()](https://docs.python.org/2/library/json.html) to convert it to a python object and explore all the secrets it holds.
+(Or marshall it into a format that's good for you).